The 27-year-olds are taking us down (again): James Saft

 Let’s concentrate instead on Bass’s account of what he is buying and why the banks are selling.

-“I have 27-year-old kids selling me one-year jump risk on Japan for less than 1bp - $5bn at a time.
+"I have 27-year-old kids selling me one-year jump risk on Japan for less than 1bp - $5bn at a time.
 You know why?
-Because it’s outside of a 95% VaR, it’s less than one year to maturity, so guess what the regulatory capital hit is for the bank?
-I’ll give you a clue - it rhymes with hero,” Bass said.
+Because it's outside of a 95 percent VaR, it's less than one year to maturity, so guess what the regulatory capital hit is for the bank?
+I'll give you a clue - it rhymes with hero," Bass said. (here)

-James Saft is a Reuters columnist.
-The opinions expressed are his own
+Unpacking that, Bass is saying he’s buying contracts which only pay off if Japan jumps to default, or something very near, within the next year, paying only 1 basis point, or $0.0001, for every dollar of potential payoff.
+The bank is making the bet, Bass says, because its own and its regulators’ risk parameters consider the possibility to be vanishingly small (where have we heard that before?) and so allow it to make this kind of bet without putting aside any extra regulatory capital.

+That kind of bet is very profitable from a return on equity point of view because extra revenues don’t create any extra capital costs.